We have UK driving license explained in details . Just read through the paragraphs bellow

 - Signature box (7) Signature box for confirming change of address.

 You will usually receive your driving licence within three weeks.
-If you have passed a practical driving test and handed over your provisional driving licence to the examiner, the test pass certificate the driving examiner issues you with entitles you to legally drive until your full driving licence arrives.
+If you have passed a practical driving test and handed over your provisional driving license to the examiner, the test pass certificate the driving examiner issues you with entitles you to legally drive until your full driving licence arrives.

-HOW LONG DOES A DRIVING LICENCE LAST
+HOW LONG DOES A DRIVING LICENSE LAST

 Your photocard driving licence must be renewed every 10 years.
 Section 4 on the front of your photocard licence provides the date your licence was issued (4a) and the date it expires (4b).
 Providing the address details held with the DVLA are current, they will send you an application form around two months before your licence expires.